 Uses the SSLEngine built in to the JDK with some performance enhancements.

-Connectors are used to connect the Jet job with data sources and sinks.
-Secure connections to external systems combined with security within the Jet cluster make the data pipeline secure end-to-end.
+Connectors are used to connect the Hazelcast job with data sources and sinks.
+Secure connections to external systems combined with security within the Hazelcast cluster make the data pipeline secure end-to-end.

-The following Jet connectors do have security features: Hazelcast IMDG, Kafka, JDBC, JMS.
+The following connectors do have security features: Hazelcast in-memory data store, Kafka, JDBC, JMS.

 Allowed Connection IP Ranges